There are Only 4 Personality Types in Love

-Although there may be certain characteristics that attract you to someone at first, you should choose a person who matches your personality type to have the best balance in love.
+Although there may be certain characteristics that attract you to someone at first, you should choose a person who matches one of the personality types in love that are compatible with you to have the best balance in love.

 1. The ExplorerThese people view love as an adventure.
-They’re impulsive, independent, highly curious, and frequently act as if they “live in the moment.”
+Furthermore, they’re impulsive, independent, highly curious, and frequently act as if they “live in the moment.”
 Let’s look at their basic characteristics:

 - Tend to look for new things, new experiences

 - Willing to take risks, regardless of the consequences

 2. The DirectorDirector personalities aren’t necessarily “dominant,” per se.
 In fact, this is the most analytical of the personality types in love that emphasizes logic and common sense above everything else.
 Directors are usually very balanced and also tend to be:

 - Able to control their emotions

 - Prefer well-designed tasks and want everything to make sense.
 Perfectionists.

 3. The Builder

 For the builder, their main values lie in family, friends, and their union with others.
 Additionally, these are calm, sociable people, who are very peaceful and avoid taking risks.
 Typically they are: